Xiaomi Robot Vacuum Review

 It took me a couple tries to connect the vacuum to my wifi (you need to toggle it off 5G) and the app was entirely in English as well.
 Since then, the app has had a couple of updates so the manufacturer keeps it running in good condition.

-Not super important, but I think everyone appreciates when boring home appliances look sleek.
+Not super important, but I think everyone appreciates when boring home appliances are beautiful enough to be displayed.
 Dyson’s sleek look is half the reason why people love them so much.
 In the smart vacuum category, I think Xiaomi’s robot vacuums look the best.
 They’re minimalist and modern looking, almost Apple-esque!

 How the Xiaomi Vacuum Cleans